BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 Bandits).
 The default configuration leaves the slot machines exactly how they are in the base game -- you **must** configure the options you want.

-### BL2 Container TimeSaver XL

-Are you a busy, on-the-go Vault Hunter who just doesn't have the *time* for such luxuries as waiting for loot chests to open?
-Are those Hyperion weapon crates leaving you tapping your watch and sneaking glances at your day calendar?
-Is the hunt for more ammo filling you with near-terminal waves of impatience?

-Well, fret no longer!
-This mod increases the opening animations of all containers in BL2 by 5x.

 ### BL2 Early Bloomer

 Unlocks all weapons/items to be able to spawn right at the beginning of the game.